Updated 4th December 2023

 - 2 lbs of flank steak

-- ½ cup of plain or Greek yogurt
+- ½ cup of plain or Greek yogurt, or plain yogurt

 - 2 tablespoons freshly lemon juice